-Ι. responsible for the Title VI/ADA Program, and posted for public view a nondiscrimination policy and complaint filing procedure?"
-Please Check: Yes ⊠ No □ The Title VI/Nondiscrimination Assurance Statement was signed on 03/25/20.
-The TPO has identified a staff member to manage the responsibilities of the Title VI/ADA Program and posted the nondiscrimination policy and complaint filing procedure under the public involvement section of the TPO's website and in the lobby of the TPO office.
+1. Has the MPO signed an FDOT Title VI/Nondiscrimination Assurance, identified a person responsible for the Title VI/ADA Program, and posted for public view a nondiscrimination policy and complaint filing procedure?"

+The Title VI/Nondiscrimination Assurance Statement was signed on May 4, 2022.
+The TPO has identified a staff member to manage the responsibilities of the Title VI/ADA Program and posted the nondiscrimination policy and complaint filing procedure under the public involvement section of the TPO's website and in the lobby of the TPO office

 2. Do the MPO's contracts and bids include the appropriate language, as shown in the appendices of the Nondiscrimination Agreement with the State?

-Please Check: Yes No Yes, the TPO consults with legal counsel to include appropriate language pertaining to Nondiscrimination in contracts.
-3. Does the MPO have a procedure in place for the prompt processing and disposition of Title V and Title VIII complaints, and does this procedure comply with FDOT's procedure?
-Please Check: Yes No The River to Sea TPO has a procedure in place that complies with FDOT's procedure posted on the TPO's website at www.r2ctpo.org/public-involvement/public-participation-documents.
-4. Does the MPO collect demographic data to document nondiscrimination and equity in its plans programs, services, and activities?
-Please Check: Yes \(\bigcap \) No \(\Bigcap \) The River to Sea TPO collects statistical data on a yearly basis for the participants in the TPO's committees through the Public Participation Evaluation Matrix.
-The TPO also tracks statistical data through the TPO's Limited English Proficiency (LEP) Plan for its constituents (last updated on 05/27/20).
-The LEP Plan is currently being updated and anticipated to be completed by June of 2022.
+Please C heck: Yes $\square$ No ---------- ------- ----- ----------- ---- --

+Yes, the TPO consults with legal counsel to include appropriate language pertaining to Nondiscrimination in contracts.

+3. Does the MPO have a procedure in place for the prompt processing and disposition of Title VI and Title VIII complaints, and does this procedure comply with FDOT's procedure?

+Please Check: Yes $\square$ No -------- -------- ----- ----------- ---- --

+The River to Sea TPO has a procedure in place that complies with FDOT's procedure posted on the TPO's website at www.r2ctpo.org/public-involvement/publicparticipation-documents.

+4. Does the MPO collect demographic data to document nondiscrimination and equity in its plans, programs, services, and activities?

+The TPO tracks statistical data through the TPO's Limited English Proficiency (LEP) Plan for its constituents (last updated on 04/27/22).

 5. Has the MPO participated in any recent Title VI training, either offered by the State, organized by the MPO, or some other form of training, in the past three years?

-Please Check: Yes ⊠ No □ The River to Sea TPO conducts training for staff annually.
-The most recent staff training was conducted on 9/13/2021.
-The Title VI Coordinator conducts research in preparation of the training.
-The Coordinator has also attended a course through the National Highway Institute for Public Involvement that included Title VI information.
+The River to Sea TPO conducts training for staff annually.
+The most recent staff training was conducted on 9/19/2029.
+The Title VI Coordinator conducts research in Please Check: preparation of the training.
+The Coordinator has also attended a course through the National Highway Institute for Public Involvement that included Title VI information. training was preparation s conducted on 9/19/2029.
+The Title VI Coordinator conducts research in of the training.
+The Coordinator has also attended a course through the

 6. Does the MPO keep on file for five years all complaints of ADA noncompliance received, and for five years a record of all complaints in summary form?

-Please Check: Yes \boxtimes No \square We have not received any complaints.
+Please Check: Yes 🗌 No -------- -------- ----- ------ --

+We have not received any complaints.
 However, we are aware of the requirement and would retain records as needed should a complaint be filed.